Part-DB/Part-DB-server/docs/installation/installation_docker.md

 # Installation of Part-DB via docker

 Part-DB can be installed containerized via docker.
-This is the easiest way to get Part-DB up and running and works on all platforms, where docker is available (especially recommended for Windows and MacOS).
+This is the easiest way to get Part-DB up and running and works on all platforms, where docker is available (especially recommended for Windows and macOS).

 {: .warning }
-> The methods described here, configure PHP without HTTPS and therefore should only be used locally in a trusted network.
+> The methods described here, configure PHP without HTTPS and therefore should only be used locally in a trusted
+> network.
 > If you want to expose Part-DB to the internet, you have to configure a reverse proxy with an SSL certificate!

 ## Docker-compose

 Docker-compose configures the needed images and automatically creates the needed containers and volumes.

 1. Install docker and docker-compose like described under https://docs.docker.com/compose/install/
 2. Create a folder where the Part-DB data should live